Overview

 Consent requirements

-Rigorous consent requirements apply to both the collection and use of Consumer Data Right data.
+Rigorous consent requirements apply to collection, use and disclosure of Consumer Data Right data.
 They are governed by the Consumer Data Right Rules.

 During the consent process, the accredited data recipient must: